puma/puma/README.md

     $ puma -b unix:///var/run/puma.sock

+If you need to change the permissions of the UNIX socket, just add a umask parameter:

+    $ puma -b 'unix:///var/run/puma.sock?umask=0777'

+Need a bit of security?
+Use SSL sockets!

+    $ puma -b 'ssl://127.0.0.1:9292?key=path_to_key&cert=path_to_cert'

 ## License

 Puma is copyright 2011 Evan Phoenix and contributors.
 It is licensed under the BSD license.
 See the include LICENSE file for details.